Guillaume-Xavier Labbey de Pompières: Early years

 Guillaume-Xavier Labbey de Pompières was born into a noble family in Besançon, Doubs, on 3 May 1751.

 He was the son of Jacques-François-Joseph Labbey, an advocate, and Étiennette-Marie Roux.

 He joined the army, and before the French Revolution gained the rank of captain in the artillery.

 He retired in 1789 after 27 years of service.

 At first Labbey de Pompières supported the revolutionary ideas, but became frightened of what was happening, became a suspect, and in 1793 was imprisoned.

 He was released after eighteen months of detention, and became a member and president of the district of Saint-Quentin.

 Under the First French Empire he was appointed a counselor to the prefecture of the Aisne department.

 He was made interim prefect in 1812.

 On 6 January 1813 he was appointed by the Senate as deputy for Aisne in the legislative body.

 He was an opponent of imperial despotism, and voted for printing the report by Joseph Lainé on the political situation in France after the French defeat in the Battle of Leipzig (16–19 October 1813).

 Labbey de Pompières supported the first Bourbon Restoration, and helped the dynasty return after the fall of Napoleon in 1814.

 He was made a knight of the Legion of Honour on 13 December 1814.

 In the 1814 session he belonged to the opposition to the Bourbon prime minister.
 He was against the proposed laws to control the press.

-Speaking on the subject of restoring the goods of émigrés that had not been sold, he proposed to place all the property in the hands of King Louis XVIII of France to distribute as he saw fit.
+Speaking on the subject of restoring the goods of émigrés that had not been sold, he proposed to place all the property in the hands of King Louis XVIII to distribute as he saw fit.

 During the Hundred Days (20 March to 8 July 1815) when Napoleon returned from exile, Labbey de Pompierres was elected on 8 May 1815 to represent the department of Aisne in the Chamber.
 He was appointed one of the five inspecteurs de la salle.

 He did not speak during the short term of this Legislature.